-A short overview of Kubernetes
+A Brief Overview of Kubernetes

-A short overview of Apache Mesos
+A Brief Overview of Apache Mesos

 Initiated as a UC Berkeley project, Mesos was created as a next-generation cluster manager.
 It is open source software that provides efficient resource isolation and sharing across distributed applications or frameworks.
 Mesos is a distributed systems kernel, with a full API for programming directly against the datacenter.
-Mesos architecture consists of master process that manages slave daemons running on each cluster node, and frameworks that run tasks on these slaves.
+Mesos architecture consists of a master process that manages slave daemons running on each cluster node, and frameworks that run tasks on these slaves.

-When to use Kubernetes or Mesos
+When to Use Kubernetes or Mesos

 Mesos is best for large systems and it is designed for maximum redundancy.
-Mesos is recommended if you have existing workloads such as Hadoop, Kafka etc. It gives you a framework that lets you interleave those workloads with each other.
+Mesos is recommended if you have existing workloads such as Hadoop, Kafka, etc. It gives you a framework that lets you interleave those workloads with each other.
 Interestingly, Mesos is currently being adapted to add a lot of the Kubernetes concepts and to support the Kubernetes API.
 So it will be a gateway to getting more capabilities for the Kubernetes applications.
 Hence, it is the most stable platform, but overly complex for small-scale systems under 10-20 nodes.
 That’s why Mesos is usually recommended and is best for companies that use multi-cloud and multi-region clusters such as Twitter or Uber.

 Strength & weaknesses of Kubernetes and Mesos

-Kubernetes is clearly a market leader and is quite popular with the companies and developers.
+Kubernetes is clearly a market leader and is quite popular with enterprises and developers.
 As Kubernetes is widely used, it has a large community behind it.
 There are a number of other platforms that support Kubernetes, including Red Hat OpenShift and Microsoft Azure.
 However, Kubernetes is expensive and provides no certification plans for the vendors.

 Comparison between features of Kubernetes & Mesos